CURENT2/dime1/README.md

-### M3S is a distributed MATLAB environment that helps with the communication between a simulator and multiple modules.
-M3S uses some codes from the Python-Matlab-Bridge project from [https://github.com/arokem/python-matlab-bridge/](https://github.com/arokem/python-matlab-bridge/)
+### DiME is a Distributed Matlab Environment that helps with the communication between a simulator and multiple modules.
+DiME uses some codes from the Python-Matlab-Bridge project from [https://github.com/arokem/python-matlab-bridge/](https://github.com/arokem/python-matlab-bridge/)

 ## Installation

-`M3S` communicates with Matlab using zeromq.
+`DiME` communicates with Matlab using zeromq.
 So before installing pymatbridge you must have [zmq](http://zeromq.org/intro:get-the-software) library and [pyzmq](http://zeromq.org/bindings:python) installed on your machine.
 These can be installed using